Learn more about the panelists speaking at the upcoming Forum on the Judiciary event on April 16 at AACC.

 Judge Kiessling received her Bachelor's Degree from Lehigh University and her Juris Doctor from the Columbus School of Law, Catholic University of America.
 From 1991 to 2006 she served as an Assistant State's Attorney for Anne Arundel County where she served on the Sexual Offense and Child Abuse Trail Team, and in 2006 became a Deputy State's Attorney and Chief of the Hate Crimes Prosecution Unit from 2001 until 2010.
 On February 19, 2010 she was appointed as an associate judge to the circuit court.

-Chief Judge John P. Morrissey Master in Chancery Cynthia M. Ferris Circuit Court for Anne Arundel County
+Judge John P. McKenna Master in Chancery Cynthia M. Ferris Circuit Court for Anne Arundel County

 District Court of Maryland